Feasibility Study in Project Management

-A feasibility study evaluates a project’s chance of success.
+A feasibility study evaluates a project’s chance of success in project management.
 Therefore potential investors first check if the study is created from an objective perspective.
-Here below you can find five types of feasibiliy study.
+Here below you can find five types of feasibility studies.

 1. Legal Feasibility

-Legal feasibility is an analysis performed to understand if the proposed plan conform the legal and ethical requirements.
-These requirements may involve zoning laws, data protection acts, or social media laws etc.
+Legal feasibility is an analysis performed to understand if the proposed plan conforms to the legal and ethical requirements.
+These requirements may involve zoning laws, data protection acts, or social media laws, etc.

 2. Economic Feasibility

-Economic feasibility study involves a cost benefits analysis to identify how well, or how poorly, a project will be concluded.
-You calculate the monetary value of each cost and benefit seperately do decide if the project is economically feasible or not.
+An economic feasibility study involves a cost benefits analysis to identify how well, or how poorly, a project will be concluded.
+You calculate the expected monetary value of each cost and benefit separately to decide if the project is economically feasible or not.

-For example your company is planning to perform a housing project on the west coast of the city.
-In order to understand if the project is economically feasible, you will calculate the duration, cost and the income of the project.
-If the calculations demonstrate a short pay back period, the board of directors will decide to undertake the project.
+For example, your company is planning to perform a housing project on the west coast of the city.
+In order to understand if the project is economically feasible, you will calculate the duration, cost, and income of the project.
+If the calculations demonstrate a short payback period, the board of directors will decide to undertake the project.

 3. Technical Feasibility

-Technical feasibility is a broad concept which can be applied to a software development project, pipeline construction project or a military project.
-Each project require different technical specifications and standards.
+Technical feasibility is a broad concept that can be applied to a software development project, pipeline construction project, or a military project.
+Each project requires different technical specifications and standards.
 Technical feasibility is the process of validating the technical resources and capabilities to convert the ideas into working systems.

-For example your company is planning to improve the current network infrastructure.
+For example, your company is planning to improve the current network infrastructure.
 You analyzed the new system and concluded that the new system can use the organization’s existing network infrastructure.
-This shows that new system is technically feasible.
+This shows that a new system is technically feasible.

 4. Operational Feasibility